Ramgarhia: Migration out of Punjab

 Since the British colonial-period, the Ramgarhias have established diasporas in East Africa and the West.
 This was motivated by changes to the economic environment and reality of the social atmosphere in Punjab.
 In Punjab, the Ramgarhias struggled to improve their social-standing despite their skilled-labour and artisanry, with the Jatt Sikhs landowners holding them back and opposing their caste-consolidation.
 Their traditional occupation was in decline due to a decline in real wage rates, oppressive village structure, and a denial of owning land enshrined in the law (Act XIII of 1900).
 The gap between rural Ramgarhias and urban Ramgarhias also grew, as an educated, middle-class of Ramgarhias had developed in the cities of Amritsar and Shimla.

-In East Africa in-particular, they consisted of up to 90% of the local Sikh population in the region and were valued for their technical skills, which were utilized to construct railways, canals, and other infrastructure projects.
+In East Africa in-particular, they consisted of up to 90% of the local Sikh population in the region and were valued for their technical skills, which were utilised to construct railways, canals, and other infrastructure projects.
 When they settled in East Africa, they founded their own Ramgarhia-dedicated instituitons.
 A revered saint of the East African Ramgarhia Sikhs was Baba Puran Singh Karichowale.
 By the 1960s, they were no longer engaged in their traditional, menial roles but had found work in business, contractors, administration, and technology, with a local African Ramgarhia Sikh identity being formed that was independent from the Punjabi Ramgarhia Sikh identity back in the Punjab.
 In urban areas of Africa, the Ramgarhias had connections to the Khatri Sikhs.
 The Ramgarhias of Africa also provided financial support to the Ramgarhias back in Punjab, such as in the case of the construction of a gurdwara in-memory of Bhai Lalo at the village of Tatlewali in 1931.
 Ramgarhias also established themselves in Assam during the early 20th century.